Scenario Design for Simulation-based Education

-Simulation-based education often provides learners with an opportunity to develop clinical knowledge and skills in context.
-This is achieved through creating scenarios in which learners can immerse themselves as a means to integrate components of clinical practice learnt in isolation, to develop practices for teamwork and interprofessional collaborative practice, and to connect sequences of patient care.
-Scenario-based learning can also promote learner engagement with careful design considerations.
-This may include representation of the voices of multiple stakeholders, including patients and/or their carers.
-In this unit, students will review a range of scenario templates highlighting benefits and limitations and will design scenarios for creating immersive learning experiences.
-Students will also have the opportunity to apply theory from the foundation unit in health professions education.
+Simulation-based education provides learners with an opportunity to develop clinical knowledge and skills in context.
+Creating immersive scenarios enables learners to integrate components of clinical practice learnt in isolation, develop practices for teamwork and inter-professional collaboration, and connect sequences of patient care.
+With careful design considerations, scenario-based learning can promote learner engagement, including the representation of multiple stakeholder voices including patients and carers.

 - Discuss considerations of educational design in scenario-based learning.

 - Describe the concept of immersion to achieve learning.

 - Discuss the benefits and limitations of templates in scenario design.